GIG-Cymru-NHS-Wales/ways-of-working/basecamp-plan-management/index.md

 # Business Case: Basecamp for DHCW Plan Management

 !!!
-Wokk In Progress - Request For Comments
+Work In Progress - Request For Comments

 ## Executive Summary

 Urgent need: in two weeks, Joel begins leading many testers, who are working across many projects, and who have urgent needs for shipping software and for rapid upskilling.
+Joel's evaluated many choices and intends to proceed with a pilot for Basecamp.com for testers and any other staff that want to try it.

+## Context

-Current state: our organization doesn't have a way for all of us to plan across all of our projects; this causes three major burning problems: 1) work isn't visible, leading to miscommunication and missed deadlines, 2) work is getting lost often, leading to confusion and tribal pockets, 3) staff are frustrated by not understanding the project scope/context/schedule, leading to morale suffering.
+**Current state:** our organization doesn't have a way for all of us to plan across all of our projects; this causes three major burning problems: 1) work isn't visible, leading to miscommunication and missed deadlines, 2) work is getting lost often, leading to confusion and tribal pockets, 3) staff are frustrated by not understanding the project scope/context/schedule, leading to morale suffering.

+**Goal state:** our organization aims for organization-wide visibility of projects, their key dates, key todos, key people, and the like; all staff have equal access to the tool, and can create projects, dates, todos, stakeholders, and the like.

-Goal state: Therefore Joel wants to trial Basecamp.com, which is simple plan management software, that is especially easy to use, and especially easy to purchase right now because there's a special pricing plan of £300/month for everyone at our organization plus our consultants and external stakeholders.
+**Plan:**  Joel intends to trial Basecamp.com, which is simple plan management software, that is especially easy to use, and especially easy to purchase right now because there's a special pricing plan of £300/month for everyone at our organization plus our consultants and external stakeholders.

+**Primary Differentiator**: Basecamp pricing is viable right now, for our entire staff and stakeholders, at £300/month all in; no other paid cloud tool comes close because they are approximately £10000/month all in.

+**Secondary Differentiator**: Basecamp is especially user-friendly for working with external stakeholders, for our operations initiatives in improving our user-centered design and improving our shift-left testing with UAT.
+As one example that's already working well, we can plan the leadership event day using Basecamp, and invite our technical staff, comms staff, external speakers, and more into the event day project.

-Context: Basecamp is intended to be a "front door" that provides a project entry point, then in turn points users to any of our more-advanced existing systems, such as to internal Sharepoint sites, internal Microsoft Project plans, internal Jira/Trello boards, and the like.
-Basecamp is not intended to replace any of these more-expensive more-sophisticated systems.
+**Context:** Joel is aiming for Basecamp to be a "front door" that provides a project entry point, and points users to any of our more-advanced existing systems, such as to internal Sharepoint sites, internal Microsoft Project plans, internal Jira/Trello boards, and the like.
+In other words, Basecamp is just-enough for simple projects, and is icing on the cake for our more-expensive more-sophisticated systems to help us make the work visible, searchable, and shareable.

 ## What is Basecamp?